davidvoler/ate_meteor/TASKS.rst

   e.
 Location - Floor map
   f.
 A list of features that should run on the server.

 2. Admin
   a.
 Find permission package for meteor
   b.
 Create an example meteor

 Authorisation packages:
 https://github.com/alanning/meteor-roles
+is there an authentication package using active directory

 3. Unit Testing
   a.
 Learn how do you do unit test with meteor